universalbit-dev/HArmadillium/apache/readme.md

 </VirtualHost>
 ```

+### Key Points for Reverse Proxy in HTTPS

+- `ProxyPassReverse` should always match the protocol and path used in the `ProxyPass` directive.
+- Since backend members are using HTTP, but the frontend is HTTPS, Apache will handle the translation automatically as long as the `ProxyPassReverse` points to the correct balancer namespace, as shown above.
+- If you have any absolute redirects from your backend services, ensure those services generate URLs beginning with `https://armadillium01:4433/` (or your actual FQDN and port).

 ## Notes
 - Replace `armadillium01` with your server's fully qualified domain name (FQDN) or IP address.
 - Ensure [SSL certificates](https://github.com/universalbit-dev/HArmadillium/tree/main/ssl) are correctly placed at `/etc/apache2/ssl/`.
+- If you change backend addresses or add SSL to backend servers, update the `<Proxy>` section accordingly.

+---